ku1ik/vim-pasta/README.md

 ### Why is it better than ]p alone?

+`]p` (and `]P`) adjusts indentation to the indentation of current line.
+Consider following code:

+    1  if jola
+    2    misio
+    3  end

+If you paste with `]p` when cursor is in line 1 (`if jola`) you get it pasted
+wrong:

+    1  if jola
+    2  <first pasted text>
+    3    misio
+    4  end

+Now, if you paste with `]P` when cursor is in line 4 (`end`) you also get it pasted wrong:

+    1  if jola
+    2  <first pasted text>
+    3    misio
+    4  <second pasted text>
+    5  end

+vim-pasta takes care of it.

 ### Why is it better than nnoremap <leader>p p\`[v\`]= ?

+You can achieve "near-pasta experience" with following in you .vimrc:

+    nnoremap <leader>p p`[v`]=

+It pastes, visually selects pasted text and then re-indents it.
+In most cases it works quite well.
+However when you're pasting hand indented code like this:

+    obj = {
+           a: 1,
+           b: 2,
+         foo: 3,
+      barbaz: 4
+    }

+it re-indents it be like this:

+    obj = {
+      a: 1,
+      b: 2,
+      foo: 3,
+      barbaz: 4
+    }

+I hate when it happens. vim-pasta takes care of it.

 ## Installation